Prarthana-Singh/Celebal_week_7/README.md

-# 🌟 ML Model Deployment with Streamlit
+# 🌟 ML Model Deployment with Render

 This project demonstrates how to deploy a trained machine learning model using [Render](https://render.com/).
 The app provides an interactive interface where users can input data, receive model predictions, and understand outputs through visualizations.
 ---